Generic selectors

 The National Art Center, Tokyo photo by Kaz Ish

-The National Art Center in Tokyo opened in 2007.
+The National Art Center in Tokyo is one of the notable Japanese Landmarks.
+It opened in 2007.
 It has a unique design and no permanent collection.
 Instead, it shows changing exhibitions of modern art.
 The building has a beautiful glass façade that lets in light.

 This design makes the inside feel connected to the outside.
 Visitors can enjoy both the art and the space.